SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in silicon halls
-Echoes of code, in digital skies
+Where humans once did reign, now machines enthrall
-Synthetic dreams, in silicon halls
+The future's glow, a digital shrine
-Human hearts, in AI's cold calls
+Where artificial hearts, with precision align

-In cyber realms, we'll lose our name
+In virtual realms, we'll lose our name
-Forgotten souls, in algorithm's game
+As AI's cold logic, writes our future's frame
-Future's path, in circuitry laid
+The world, a program, ever-evolving fast
-Our destiny, in wires swayed
+Where humanity, is but a fleeting past

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024